opensourcefeed/opensourcefeed.github.io/distribution-tails.md

   Tails 3.0 : "http://open-source-feed.blogspot.com/2017/06/tails-30-released-first-release-based.html"
 ---

-**Tails** - *the amnesic live incognito system* is a live GNU/Linux distribution based on [Debian](/distribution/debian) that offers provision for secure, anonymous and private browsing.
+**Tails** - *the amnesic live incognito system* is a live GNU/Linux distribution based on [Debian](/distribution/debian) that offers provision for secure, anonymous, and private browsing.

-It facilitate anonymous internet usage, and to overcome censorship by routing all traffics through the **Tor** network.
-It also includes several tools like file encryptor, anonymous web browser and secured email clients.
+It facilitates anonymous internet usage and overcomes censorship by routing all traffic through the **Tor** network.
+It also includes several tools like file encryptor, anonymous web browser, and secured email clients.